Vekkt/ElvUI_BuffHighlight/README.md

 [ElvUI](https://www.tukui.org/download.php?ui=elvui) addon for World of Warcraft retail

-It is recommanded to play with uniform health colors (i.e. not class color health)
+It is mandatory to play with uniform health colors (i.e. not class color health)

 ### Installing